KevinMarquette/kevinmarquette.github.io/_posts/2018-01-12-Powershell-switch-statement.md

 ## Constant expression

-Lee Daily pointed out that we can use a constant `$true` expression to evaluate `[bool]` items.
+Lee Dailey pointed out that we can use a constant `$true` expression to evaluate `[bool]` items.
 Imagine if we have a lot of boolean checks that need to happen.

 ``` powershell
     $isVisible = $false